 Under existing Health and Safety regulations radon gas testing must take place in every workplace in Wales.
 (Further details of the Ionising Radiation Regulations 2017 (IRR17) can be found here.)

-A radon risk assessment must be carried out within the workplace and where the property is in what is classed by Public Health England as “an affected area” radon gas testing must be undertaken to ensure the safety of employees in the building.
+A radon risk assessment must be carried out within the workplace and where the property is in what is classed by UK Health Security Agency (formerly PHE) as “an affected area” radon gas testing must be undertaken to ensure the safety of employees in the building.
 If a property has a basement a test must be carried out.

 PropertECO are specialists in working together with commercial organisations and radon.
 We help ensure compliance with regulations relating to radon gas and the workplace.
 If you require help or guidance and need help to plot the way forward we can help.